freesta/ql-mav/README.md

 - For accurate results, this program requires you to use raw mouse input ("in_mouse 2") in QL, but you're probably doing that anyway.
 - Your computer needs to be fast enough to run this.
 It should be but I am a bad programmer so it might require a high end PC, who knows.
-- Tested only on Windows 7 so far.
+- Tested only on Windows 7 and Windows XP so far.
 Ubuntu/Wine didn't work for me due to raw mouse input.

 ## Not implemented: